 For everything else, keep a nice little folder or Notion page where you can track awards, podcast episodes, memberships, and anything else you want your ideal clients to know about.
 (Your copywriter will love you for this, promise.)

 Learned something?
-I love to hear it.
+I’m thrilled to hear it.

 Elopement photographer,